 Meet the Hawk Watch Counters

-• Soren Zappia Official Counter
+• Soren Zappia

-Soren Zappia Official Counter
+Soren Zappia

 Soren Zappia is a University of Wisconsin graduate, where he studied Biochemistry and Chemistry.
 He has been birding since childhood, and has always had a particular love for raptors.
 He first started hawkwatching at Hawk Ridge in Minnesota last fall, where he was inspired to specialize in migration research.
 In the past, he has also worked in environmental education and songbird banding.
 The 2026 season is his first with Dinosaur Ridge and he is looking forward to the start of spring!
 He is especially excited to witness the Ferruginous Hawk and Prairie Falcon migration.